Back to Blog

 Deposit Requirements

-The deposit calculation considers the total project cost including land.
-For a $200,000 section and $500,000 build, the combined value is $700,000, requiring a $70,000 deposit at 10 percent.
+The deposit or equity contribution is assessed against the total project cost including land.
+For a $200,000 section and $500,000 build, lenders look at the combined $700,000 project cost, then confirm the required borrower contribution under their policy rather than applying a fixed 10 percent rule.

 Land and Build Separate or Combined